codirt/python-guide/docs/writing/documentation.rst

 =============

 Readability is a primary focus for Python developers, in both project and code documentation.
-Following some simple best practices can save both you and others a lot of time.
+Following some good simple practices can save both you and others a lot of time.

 Project Documentation